Systematic Generalisation through Task Temporal Logic and Deep Reinforcement Learning: Translating TTL into LTL

 \subsection{Environment}

-The A2C algorithm \cite{mnih2016asynchronous} used a learning rate of $8 e^{-5}$, this value for the learning rate is the one that gave us the best results when testing in a range values between $1 e^{-5}$ and $1 e^{-3}$.
-The entropy and value loss regularization terms are $1 e^{-2}$ and $0.5$ respectively, as in \cite{mnih2016asynchronous}.
-The expected-reward discount factor is a fixed value of $0.99$, which is also typical for this term.
-All architectures used these hyperparameters for all the experiments in this work.

-The action set consists of 4 individual actions: $Up, Down, Left, Right$, that move the agent one slot from its current position according to the given direction.
+\paragraph{Map generation} Training maps are procedurally-generated with a random number of objects that ranges from 2 to 8, there are no restrictions on the number of objects on a training map that can be the same as long as one of the objects solves the current task.
+As explained in the main text, the action set consists of 4 individual actions in Minecraft: {\em Up, Down, Left, Right}, that move the agent one slot from its current position according to the given direction; and 3 actions in MiniGrid: {\em Forward, Turn Left, Turn Right}.
 If the agent moves against a wall, its position remains the same.
-Note that moving against walls is discouraged by the internal reward function that provides a negative reward at each timestep if the agent has not solved the current sub-task.
-As explained in the paper, during training maps are randomly generated with a number of objects that ranges from 2 to 8, there are no restriction on the number of objects on a training map that can be the same as long as one of the objects solves the current sub-task.
+Note that moving against walls is discouraged by the internal reward function that provides a negative reward at each timestep if the agent has not solved the current task.

+\paragraph{Instruction generation.} Instructions are procedurally generated with objects from the corresponding set.
+For instance, with the small setting we have 6 different objects, meaning that agents are learning the negation operator from 6 training instructions.
+Consequently, the total number of training instructions in the small setting is 42 (6 positive, 6 negative and 30 disjunctions --we do not instruct disjunctions with the same object twice--).

+\paragraph{Object-set generation.} In the Minecraft-inspired environment, we procedurally generate objects as a random matrix of 9x9 values.
+Small and large training sets use 6 to 20 procedural objects as described in the main text.
+For validation and test sets we use 6 objects respectively.
+In MiniGrid, objects are not procedural values but compositions of colors, e.g., red, and shapes, e.g., key.
+Here the small set uses 2 shapes and 3 colors while training with negative instructions and disjunction.
+In validation we use an additional shape combined with training colors.
+In test we use 2 new colors, the validation shape and a new test shape.
+In the large setting, training has 4 shapes and 5 colors, an additional shape with training colors for validation, and 2 new colors with a a test shape and the validation shape in test.

+\paragraph{Rewards.} In both settings the agents received a penalisation of -1 when reaching an object that does not satisfy the task, and +1 when the opposite occurs.
+We explored different penalisation values per time-step to stop the agents from local-optima policies, e.g., not reaching any object, while still making beneficial avoiding undesired objects when possible.
+We did a grid-search in the range $[-0.01,-0.2]$ and achieved the best results with $-0.1$ in Minecraft and $-0.05$ in MiniGrid.